The lathe is defined as the machine tool, which is used for different machining operations such as turning, facing, threading, etc.

 5. Missile Lathe Machine

-The missile lathe machine which has a very large swing for accommodating long missile component of very large diameter is the most modern and latest in lathe design.
+The missile lathe machine which has a very large swing for accommodating long missile components of very large diameter is the most modern and latest in lathe design.

 7. Automatic Lathe